shikokuchuo/mirai/README.md

 Use:

--   `mirai()` to create a ‘mirai’ object.
+    `mirai()` to create a ‘mirai’ object.

-A ‘mirai’ evaluates an arbitrary expression asynchronously.

-Initially returns a logical NA value, resolving automatically upon completion.
+This function returns immediately.
+A ‘mirai’ evaluates an arbitrary expression asynchronously, resolving automatically upon completion.

 \~\~